VivekkadamGit/terraform-bookstore/README.md

 ## Workflow

+VPC and RDS are created via terraform modules.

 We have used provides as AWS with ap-south-1 region. (can be change region by variable).
 The .tfstate file will be stored in s3 bucket as best practice.
 (We can add dynamodb to store the .terraform.lock.hcl file to prevent multiple proccess clash at same moment.)